-There are currently seven directors of the Company.
+There are currently six (6) directors of the Company.
+The Board has determined the number of directors to be elected to the Board at six (6).
 The term of office of each of the current directors will end at the conclusion of the Meeting.
-Unless the director's office is vacated earlier in accordance with the provisions of the Business Corporations Act (British Columbia), each director elected at the Meeting will hold office until the conclusion of the next annual general meeting of the Company, or if no director is then elected, until a successor is elected.
+Unless the director's office is vacated earlier in accordance with the provisions of the Business Corporations Act (British Columbia) (the "BCBCA"), each director elected at the Meeting will hold office until the conclusion of the next annual general meeting of the Company, or if no director is then elected, until a successor is elected.